gaia-adm/result-upload-service/README.md

 ## Known issues
 - we don't handle reconnection to RabbitMQ, handle AMQ channel recreation
-- no file size limits, file storage could be more optimized (do not store all files in one directory), separation by tenantId (each tenant different directory - need to know tenantId)
+- file storage could be more optimized (do not store all files in one directory), separation by tenantId (each tenant different directory - need to know tenantId)
 - support "multipart/mixed" Content-Type and batched uploads - they eliminate network latency.
 Could be significant when sending many small files (events).